mostaphaRoudsari/ladybug-primer/text/components/Sunpath_Shading.md

 * ##### hoursPositionScale [Optional]
 Scale factor for positioning of solar time hour points (that's "hoursPositions" output). - If not supplied, default value of 1 will be used.
 * ##### precision [Optional]
 Overall shading precision.
 Ranges from 1-100.
 It represents the square root number of shading analysis points per sun window quadrant.
 Example - precision of 20 would be 400 shading analysis points per single sun window quadrant.
 CAUTION!!!
 Higher precision numbers (50 >) require stronger performance PCs.
-If your "_context" contains only straight shape buildings/objects, and you have just a couple of trees supplied to the "coniferousTrees_" and "deciduousTrees_" inputs, the precision of < 50 will be just fine. - If not supplied, default value of 2 will be used.
+If your "_context" contains only straight shape buildings/objects, and you have just a couple of trees supplied to the "coniferousTrees_" and "deciduousTrees_" inputs, the precision of <= 50 will be just fine. - If not supplied, default value of 20 will be used.
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug "Legend Parameters" component.
 * ##### bakeIt [Optional]
-Set to "True" to bake the Sunpath shading results into the Rhino scene. - If not supplied default value "False" will be used.
+Set to "True" to bake the Sunpath shading results into the Rhino scene. - Baking can only be used if surface(s) is(are) inputted into _analysisGeometry and data is inputted in ACenergyPerHour_.
+Otherwise there will be nothing to be baked. - If not supplied default value "False" will be used.
 * ##### runIt [Required]
 ...